OmniScriptum

-Omniscriptum Publishing Group, formerly known as VDM Verlag Dr. Müller, is a German publishing group headquartered in Riga, Latvia.
+Omniscriptum Publishing Group, formerly known as VDM Verlag Dr. Müller, is a German publishing group headquartered in Chisinau, Moldova.
 Founded in 2002 in Düsseldorf, its book production is based on print-to-order technology.

 The company publishes theses, research notes, and dissertations through its e-commerce bookstores.
-Its publishing methods have been questioned for the soliciting of manuscripts from individuals, and for providing authors with the appearance of a peer-reviewed publishing history.
 OmniScriptum is designated as non-academic by the Norwegian Scientific Index, and its subsidiary Lambert Academic Publishing has been described as a predatory vanity press which does "not apply the basic standards of academic publishing such as peer-review, editorial or proof-reading processes."

 The company also offers print-to order publishing for fiction authors.
 It previously specialized in publishing and selling Wikipedia articles, but has stated that the practice of publishing Wikipedia content ended in 2013.

 History

-The first publishing house of the group was founded in Düsseldorf in 2002 by Wolfgang Philipp Müller, and transferred to Saarbrücken in August 2005.
+The group's first publishing house was founded in Düsseldorf in 2002 by Wolfgang Philipp Müller and relocated to Saarbrücken in August 2005.
 The Mauritian office was established in April 2007 and was managed from 2008 up until May 2011 by David Benoit Novel, followed by Reezwan Ghanty.

-In 2007 the group began distributing its publications through Lightning Source, Amazon, and the German company Books on Demand.
+In 2007, the group began distributing its publications through Lightning Source, Amazon, and the German company Books on Demand.

 Products and services

 Omniscriptum specializes in German, Russian, Spanish, French, and English dissertations, theses, and research projects.
-Its business model involves a team of acquisitions editors, who search the Internet for academic authors and invite them by unsolicited e-mail for their manuscripts.
+Its business model involves a team of acquisitions editors who search the internet for academic authors and invite them to submit their manuscripts.
 The editorial team sends emails to people who have written a master's thesis or doctoral dissertation and whose college library has a web-accessible catalog.

-In April 2010 Omniscriptum founded an imprint devoted to religion, spirituality, and Christian theology: Fromm Verlag.
+In April 2010, Omniscriptum founded an imprint devoted to religion, spirituality, and Christian theology: Fromm Verlag.
 In October 2010 Dictus Publishing was launched to publish political texts related to the European Union.